 Your cart is empty now.

-Pulse oximeter measures the percentage of oxygen in red blood cells, also known as oxygen saturation.
-Oxygen saturation usually tells how sufficient oxygen is being transferred to different parts of the body.
+Pulse oximeter’s measure the percentage of oxygen in red blood cells.
+This is also known as oxygen saturation.
+Oxygen saturation or Sp02, is used as an indicator for measuring how effectively oxygen is being transferred throughout the human body.

 Interested in purchasing your own Pulse Oximeter?
 View our collection of easy to use, clinical grade monitoring devices here.